 This double stranded region can inhibit the production of protein by a number of mechanisms.
 They include stopping the ribosome from reading the message, or by leading to the destruction of the mRNA by an enzyme already in the cells called RNase H. Rnase H present both inside and outside of the nucleus, destroys any such double-stranded nucleotides.

 Antisense drugs are rapidly and effectively absorbed in the blood, antisense drugs bind loosely to proteins.
 This binding facilitates their distribution to tissues and prevents immediate loss in urine.
 In tissues, the drugs are cut by endonucleases, the drugs may be further degraded by exonucleases.
 The partial drug molecules do not bind to proteins and are therefore cleared in the urine.

 Like all drugs, antisense drugs can have side effects.
 The side effects are generally predictable, occur at high doses and are well understood.
 More than 6,000 humans have been safely treated in trials conducted by Isis and its partners.

 The rapid development of antisense technology offers almost unlimited scope for the development of new and highly specific therapeutics.
-Antisense Therapeutics therefore is well positioned to play a significant role in the progression of antisense technology for drug development in human diseases.
+Percheron Therapeutics therefore is well positioned to play a significant role in the progression of antisense technology for drug development in human diseases.